PS General Slocum: Construction and design

 General Slocum was powered by a single-cylinder, surface-condensing vertical-beam steam engine with a 53 in bore and 12 foot stroke, built by W. & A. Fletcher Company of Hoboken, New Jersey.
 Steam was supplied by two boilers at a working pressure of 52 psi.
 General Slocum was a sidewheel boat.
 Each wheel had 26 paddles and was 31 ft in diameter.
 Her maximum speed was about 16 kn.
 The ship was usually crewed by a contingent of 22, including Captain William H. Van Schaick and two pilots.
 She had a legal capacity of 2,500 passengers.

 Cabins, storeroom, and machinery spaces were below the main deck.
 Crew quarters were the second compartment aft from the bow, with a hatch and ladder leading to the main deck.
 Aft of the quarters was the "forward cabin", also fitted with a companionway to the main deck; it was originally intended to be a cabin space, but had been used as a storeroom and lamp room.
 The forward cabin also housed the ship's steering engine and dynamo.
 The forward cabin, measuring approximately 30 × 28 ft (length × width), was used for general storage and to store and refuel the ship's lamps from oil barrels kept there.
 Oil had been spilled on the deck of the Lamp Room numerous times, and it was frequented by crew who habitually used open flames in the room.
 Aft of the forward cabin was the machinery space for engines and boilers.
 The stern compartment below the main deck (aft of the machinery) was used as an aftersaloon.

-The forward part of the main deck was enclosed just forward of the companionway to the forward cabin.
-The promenade deck, above the main deck, was open except for a small section amidships.
-The hurricane deck, above the promenade, was where the lifeboats and life rafts were stowed.
-The pilot house was above the hurricane deck, with a small stateroom immediately aft.
+The forward section of the main deck was enclosed just in front of the companionway leading to the forward cabin.
+The promenade deck, located above the main deck, was open except for a small section amidships.
+The hurricane deck, situated above the promenade, was where the lifeboats and life rafts were stored.
+The pilot house was positioned above the hurricane deck, with a small stateroom immediately behind it.